 The CCWG-Accountability is working under the assumption that the Articles of Incorporation and the Bylaws provisions that are recommended to become Fundamental Bylaws are not likely to change frequently.
 Where changes are made, they are unlikely to arise on short notice or be needed to deal with short-term operational situations.
 The CCWG-Accountability therefore does not believe that this Community Power, as proposed, poses any challenges to ICANN’s ongoing operational viability, stability or efficiency.

-Such changes require a high degree of support from the Decisional in the Empowered Community, as the purpose of this power is to make changing Fundamental Bylaws or the Articles of Incorporation possible only with very wide support from the community.
+Such changes require a high degree of support from the Decisional Participants in the Empowered Community, as the purpose of this power is to make changing Fundamental Bylaws or the Articles of Incorporation possible only with very wide support from the community.

 For further information about the other Community Powers recommended by the CCWG-Accountability, see Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Seven New Community Powers.